 The Endocannabinoid System for Homeostasis

-The ECS promotes homeostasis at every level of life, from the subcellular level to the organismal level (and likely even at the community level by influencing our relationship with the external environment).
+The ECS promotes homeostasis at every level of life, from the subcellular level to the organismal level.

-When you experience an injury, like an ankle sprain, cannabinoids work to reduce the secretion of chemical activators from tissue surrounding your ankle, thereby stabilizing your neurons and inhibiting excessive firing; this then calms proximal immune cells to block the release of inflammatory signaling molecules.
+Here’s one example: when you experience an injury, cannabinoids work to reduce the secretion of chemical activators from tissue, thereby stabilizing your neurons and inhibiting excessive firing.
+This then calms proximal immune cells to block the release of inflammatory signaling molecules.

 That’s three distinct mechanisms of action across three distinct types of cells for one purpose: attenuate your pain and alleviate the structural damage induced by the ankle sprain.